com-chain/biletujo/README.md

-# README #
+# BILETUJO #

-Leman electronic currency and mutual credit Wallet

-eLeman and Lemanex Currency Wallet
+Com-Chain  multi-currency Wallet

+## History
-    eLeman and Lemanex Wallet is a free and open-source Client for ethereum token based currency and barter systems.
+Free and open-source Client for ethereum token based currency and barter systems.
-    It was created and is maintained by Florian and Dominique on behalf of Monnaie Leman the Leman Lake Local Currency.
+It was forked from MyEthereumWallet then reworked, customized by Florian and Dominique on behalf of Monnaie Leman the Leman Lake Local Currency.
+A multi-currency version has been created and is maintained by Com-Chain (see com-chain.org)

-Features
+## Features

-    The smartContracts permit to do :
-	- Payments
-	- Reverse Payment
-	- Automatic approval of reverse payment
-	- Payement on behalf of an other user

-	Account management includes:
-	- Account activation/inactivation
-	- Changing account type
-	- Setting barter limits
-	- Sending initial monney
+Biletujo is a multi-currency wallet allowing to access any of the currencies hosted by Com-Chain.

+It is designed for looking for and selecting a Com-Chain API node.

+Once a wallet is opened the code retrive the configuration for the corresponding currency and adapt the available functionalities.
+It also change the css skin and icons to reflet the currency colors.

-Our Philosophy
+## Our Philosophy

-    Empower the people: Give people the ability to interact with the Ethereum blockchain easily, without having to run a full node.
+- Empower the people: Give people the ability to interact with the Ethereum blockchain easily, without having to run a full node.

-    Make it easy & free: Everyone should be able to create a wallet and send Tokens without additional cost.
+- Make it easy & free: Everyone should be able to create a wallet and send Tokens without additional cost.
 People are the Priority: People are the most important.

-    If it can be hacked, it will be hacked: Never save, store, or transmit secret info, like passwords or keys.
-    Open source & auditable
+- If it can be hacked, it will be hacked: Never save, store, or transmit secret info, like passwords or keys.
+Open source & auditable.

-Contact
+## Contact

 If you can think of any other features or run into bugs, let us know.
-You can drop a line at info {at} monnaie {-} leman dot org.
+You can drop a line at it {at} monnaie {-} leman dot org.

-# eLeman and Lemanex Wallet is licensed under The GNU Affero General Public License (AGPLv3). #